-So a marketer for years, my main focus has always been on the good old Chicagoland area.
+So an advertiser for years, my main focus has always been on the good old Windy City area.
 Recently, I welcomed a client which hosts events nationwide; in areas I’ve never even visited.

 Most of the events were repeats so there was a trail of what made up the primary demo – emails, zip codes, income and how attendees heard about the event; but what about new events in entirely new markets?

-Understanding what marketing mediums have worked in other markets for similar events, I approached the new area with the same strategy basics, however, finding the most value in each new outlet was challenging.
+Understanding what advertising mediums have worked in other markets for similar events, I approached the new area with the same strategy basics, however, finding the most value in each new outlet was challenging.
 My first goal was direct mail and mass distribution magazines, so I searched all direct magazine/mail suppliers in the area.
-After receiving media kits from several companies, I sifted through the marketing publications looking for similar businesses.
-Then I picked up the phone and called the businesses one by one to ask for opinions.
+After receiving media kits from several companies, I sifted through the advertising publications looking for similar organizations.
+Then I picked up the phone and called them one by one to ask for opinions.
 It was a very long day.

-Business owner after business owner rated the publication I was calling about and told me how they rated the return.
+Owner after owner rated the publication I was calling about and told me how they rated the return.
 They also referred me to other sources and even introduced me to other companies in the area that might make good media partners for the event.

 The event campaign was a success and the client was able to get more than 1 million impressions for a substantially lower CPM than budgeted.
 We created valuable long-term partnerships for the event and created a viable and sustainable campaign.

 Even in the US, the culture in each market varies and what works in one state or even city, may not work in the other.
 My advice, roll up your sleeves and start making calls – understand where you’re going and how to make a splash.